What is a subarachnoid hemorrhage?

 Bed rest with no activity

-Medicine to relieve your headache and prevent an ischemic stroke (no aspirin or ibuprofen as these can cause more bleeding)
+Medicine to relieve your headache (no aspirin or ibuprofen as these can cause more bleeding)

 Medicine and fluids to keep your blood pressure at the right level